Zgell/garter/README.md

 # Garter
 A simple and harmless Python-based computer virus capable of infecting nearby Python files and executing a specific payload.

 Anyone is welcome to use code from this repository, but know that I am NOT responsible for any damage done by any modified versions of the code.
+This repository is for **educational purposes only**.

 Note that this code is still in a very early development phase, and as such some functionality is not available.
 Check back later for improvements.